RSE-Cambridge/kayobe-config-docker/README.rst

     ansible-galaxy -r requirements.yml -p roles

-You need to make sure your user is in the docker group. for example to add the user, ``will``:
+You need to make sure your user is in the docker group.
+For example, to add the user, ``will``:

 .. code-block::